KenT2/pipresents/README.md

          wget https://github.com/KenT2/pipresents-examples/tarball/master -O - | tar xz

 There should now be a directory 'KenT2-pipresents-examples-xxxx' in your home directory.
 Open the directory and move the 'pp_home' directory and its contents to your home directory.

-From the terminal type:
+From the terminal window type:

-         python /home/pi/pipresents.pipresents.py -p pp_mediashow
+         python /home/pi/pipresents/pipresents.py -p pp_mediashow

 to see a repeating multimedia show.